pints-team/change-point-testing/README.md

 # Pints Functional Testing

-This repository is used to house functional tests of [Pints](https://github.com/pints-team/pints) algorithms, that go beyond unit testing, and typically take longer to run.
+This repository is used to house functional tests of [Pints](https://github.com/pints-team/pints) algorithms.
+Unlike unit tests, they can be statistical in nature and take long to run.

 [Results are visible here](https://github.com/pints-team/functional-testing-results).